veroxsity/LCEClient/.github/pull_request_template.md

 # Pull Request

+## Note: IF YOUR PR CHANGES THE GAME BEHAVIOR VISIBLY, REMEMBER TO ATTACH A GAMEPLAY FOOTAGE (or at least a screenshot) OF YOU *ACTUALLY* PLAYING THE GAME WITH YOUR CHANGES.
+Untested PRs will are *NOT* welcome.

 ## Description
 Briefly describe the changes this PR introduces.

 ## Changes